It isn’t so much about “the end of cinema” as it is about the people who abuse the medium and their subjects for their own political agenda.

 Pegi Vail beautifully edited film somehow addresses a lot, but ultimately says little.

-The perfect wind-down to summer arrives in this superlative Blu-ray presentation of Alfonso Cuarón’s liberating and caustic film.
+The perfect wind-down to summer arrives in this superlative Blu-ray presentation of Cuarón’s liberating and caustic film.

 Its offbeat aesthetic largely flaunts for appeal, suffocating character and thematic ambition underneath its flashiness.